adtginfo2025/Lizard_UGV/README.md

 ## 🤝 Partnership Opportunities

 We are actively seeking a wide range of partnerships, including but not limited to research institutions, defense contractors, robotics integrators, filming studios, and DIY communities.
 Whether you are interested in customizing the platform for a specific application, co-developing new modules, or deploying the LIZARD MK-2 in real-world scenarios, we welcome you to reach out.
-For collaboration inquiries, please contact us.
+For collaboration inquiries, please contact us at: **dr.andre@adtg.asia**

 ## 🚁 Extended Offering: Long-Endurance UAV – Tactical & Civilian